mlcommons/training/stable_diffusion/README.md

 our focus is on delivering a clear and reliable base from which to understand the fundamentals of the Stable Diffusion model.

+> [!NOTE]
+> The current version of the benchmark has a normalization bug in the input pipeline, as described [here](https://github.com/mlcommons/training/issues/721).
+> Considering that the bug doesn't affect the benchmark results (only the model quality), and that the model will be refreshed in the near future,
+> The Training Working Group has decided that a fix is not worth the effort.

 - [Getting started](#getting-started)
   - [Prerequisites](#prerequisites)
   - [Building the docker image](#building-the-docker-image)